ArnaudDarre/pallote/apps/pallote-docs/docs/variables/misc.md

 # Misc

+Other type of variables, for example default border-radius or breakpoints.

 ## Override variables

 These are the default typographic style, which you can override them to match your own design system.
 See [Usage](/docs/getting-started/usage) for more information on how to override variables.